OsamaKhanMarwat/DataDiary/docs/README.md

 **📊 Power BI Service Dashboards**

-Welcome to my Power BI Dashboard Portfolio!
+Welcome to my Power BI Dashboards Portfolio!
 This folder contains interactive dashboards and visual analytics projects that showcase my skills in data analysis, business intelligence, and storytelling with data.

 **🚀 What’s inside**